Skip to main content

 Authentication: Every time the device connects, it proves its identity.
 Mutual TLS (mTLS) ensures both the device and the server verify each other.

 Rotation: Credentials expire and must be renewed automatically.
-For IoT at scale, this means automated certificate rotation with no human intervention.
+For IoT across large fleets, this means automated certificate rotation every 90 days or less, with no human intervention.
+Enterprises that rotate credentials on a 90-day cycle reduce breach risk by 60-80% compared to annual rotation.
 A credential that never rotates is a vulnerability waiting to be exploited.

 Revocation: When a device is compromised, lost, or decommissioned, its identity must be revoked instantly across all systems.
 This requires a centralized revocation service that all access points check in real time.